serrjoa/serrjoa.github.io/index.md

 # Short bio <a name="shortbio"></a>

 I am a senior research scientist with [Sony AI](https://ai.sony/) (since 2024).
 I do research on machine learning, with a focus on audio and multimedia analysis, synthesis, and retrieval.
 I was born in [Riudarenes](https://goo.gl/maps/w6cbtgExxNtDVCVq8), Girona (1980).
 I did an MSc and PhD in machine learning for audio at the [Music Technology Group](http://mtg.upf.edu/) of [Universitat Pompeu Fabra](http://www.upf.edu/) (2006-2011) and a postdoc in artificial intelligence at [IIIA-CSIC](http://iiia.csic.es/) (2011-2015).
 After that, I joined [Telefónica R&D](http://www.tid.es/) as a machine learning researcher (2015-2019) and [Dolby Laboratories](https://www.dolby.com/) as an AI researcher and research manager (2019-2024).
 I have had research stays at the [Max Planck Institute for the Physics of Complex Systems](http://www.mpipks-dresden.mpg.de/) (2010) and the [Max Planck Institute for Computer Science](http://www.mpi-inf.mpg.de/) (2011).
 I have been involved in several research projects, funded by National and European institutions, and co-authored over 100 publications, many of them highly cited and/or in top tier venues.
-I occasionally act as reviewer or area chair for some of those venues (provided articles are free access/charge) and give talks and lectures on subjects of my interest (lately basically related to deep learning and generative modeling).
+I occasionally act as reviewer or area chair for some of those venues (provided articles are free access/charge) and give talks and lectures on subjects of my interest (lately basically related to representation learning and generative modeling).